edbkei/dissertation/README.md

 In terminal 1: edit database LevelDB/couchDB: ./editcouchdb.sh \
 In terminal 1: ./start2nodes.sh\
-In terminal 2: ./startcaliper.sh\
+In terminal 2: ./startcaliper.sh

 * To stop test performance with 2 nodes

-In terminal 2: ./stop2nodes.sh
+In terminal 2: ./stop2nodes.sh\
+In terminal 3, ./stopariesrevoke.sh, if revoke tails server is used.

 * To start test performance with 3 nodes